 For most businesses, a CRM is where deals get recorded.
 Call tracking is where calls get counted.
 The two systems sit in separate tabs, and nobody connects them.
 That works fine if your product sells in a single call.
 For anything more complex, it does not.

 Premium products, whether that is a car, a home loan, a legal retainer, or a solar installation, take around 7 to 8 calls before the final sale.
 Each one of those calls is a data point.
 Without CRM integration, those touchpoints are invisible to your sales team and your marketing reports.
+For mortgage brokers specifically, understanding which marketing channels bring loan leads is where this becomes especially high-stakes.

 What actually flows into the CRM

-When call trackingis connected to your CRM, every inbound call creates or updates a contact record.
+When call tracking is connected to your CRM, every inbound call creates or updates a contact record.
 The data that flows across includes the caller's number, the date and time of the call, the duration, whether the call was answered or missed, and the campaign or channel that generated it.

 If the caller arrived via a Google Ad before calling, the CRM record also shows the specific keyword they searched and the landing page they visited.
 So instead of a contact record that just says “called on Tuesday”, your sales team sees: “Found us via Google searching ‘solar panel installation Sydney cost’, landed on the residential solar page, called at 2:14pm, spoke for 6 minutes.”